SINTEF/dlite/README.md

 int main()
 {
-  int i;
   /* URL of instance to load using the json driver.
-The storage is here
+The storage is
-     the file 'homes.json' and the instance within the file is identified with the UUID following the hash (#) sign. */ char *url = "json://homes.json#7ac977ce-a0dc-4e19-a7e1-7781c0cd23d2";
+     here the file 'homes.json' and the instance we want to load in this file is identified with the UUID following the hash (#) sign. */ char *url = "json://homes.json#7ac977ce-a0dc-4e19-a7e1-7781c0cd23d2";

   Person *person = dlite_instance_load_url(url);

+  int i;
   printf("name:  %s\n", person->name);
   printf("age:   %g\n", person->age);
   printf("skills:\n");